curiousest/curiousest.github.io/_drafts/tabum/monk-dialogue-summarized.md

 * why hasn't anyone said this? it's simple

 A:
+* how do you know it's the real purpose?

+D:
+* want proof?
+* Let's suppose "anything else" is the purpose of existence.
+Well, for "anything else" to happen, it needs existence, and existence must continue long enough for "anything else" to happen.
+So the purpose of existence is to continue existing and maybe more.

+A:
 * I'd like to see how you'd explain it to others
 * Why would someone else care?

 D:
+* !?
+* Natural selection basis of everything - math, physics.
+Reality different.
 * "Let me draw this out first."

 D:
-* bridges religion to the scientific method, via natural selection
+* bridges purpose and religion to the scientific method, via natural selection
 * tool to be happy 'living a good life'. less effort

 A: